HackerOS-Linux-System/.github/profile/README.md

 The Hydra edition has the Garuda Linux look (partially) and has everything the same as the official one.

 ### Blue
-The Blue edition uses the proprietary graphical environment known from the LegendaryOS system.
+HackerOS edition featuring a custom graphical environment.

 ## LTS
 This is the same version as the official one, but it has Debian stable instead of Debian testing.